junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 - Purging: Eliminate training data points where evaluation occurs after prediction of point-in-time data point in validation set to avoid look-ahead bias.
 - Embargoing: Further eliminate training samples that follow a test period.
 - Combinatorial CV: Walk-forward CV limits historical paths to be tested.
-Instead, given $T$ observations, compute all possible train/test splits for $N<T$ groups that each maintain their order, and purge and embargo potentially overlapping groups.
-Then, train model on all combination of $N-k$ groups while testing the model on remaining $k$ groups.
+Instead, given $$T$$ observations, compute all possible train/test splits for $$N<T$$ groups that each maintain their order, and purge and embargo potentially overlapping groups.
+Then, train model on all combination of $$N-k$$ groups while testing the model on remaining $$k$$ groups.
 The result is a much larger number of possible historical paths.

 # 7. Linear Models for Return Forecasts